EXCLUSIVE - Mubarak aide presidency bid an "insult": Islamist rival

 In an interview with Reuters on Sunday, the 61-year-old millionaire businessman denounced former intelligence chief Omar Suleiman's eleventh-hour decision to seek his former boss's job.
 Mubarak made Suleiman vice president just before losing power.

-"I consider his entry an insult to the revolution and the Egyptian people," Shater said.
+"I consider his entry an insult to the revolution and the Egyptian people," said Shater, who said he spent 12 years in jail during the Mubarak era.
 "Omar Suleiman has made a big mistake.
 He will only win through forgery and, if this happens, the revolution will kick off again."

 The military council, which took over from Mubarak in February last year, has said it will hand power to civilians after a presidential election due to be held in May and June.
 More than 20 candidates completed the formalities to run for head of state and the top contenders are all Islamists or Mubarak-era politicians.